bakercp/openFrameworks/docs/PLATFORMS.md

 # OS X #

-versions: 10.7 - 10.10 (FAT Bundle)
+versions: 10.8 - 10.10 (FAT Bundle)

 architectures:
   * x86 (with libc++)
   * x86_64 (with libc++)

 notes:
-  * QTKitVideo pipeline will be deprecated, but essential for 10.7 support.
+  * QTKitVideo pipeline will be deprecated.
   * 10.8 recommended minimum (to use Xcode 5)